johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `seconds-in-day`: The total number of seconds in the date's day.

+`time-fold`:  The time fold associated with this date (see above).

 ## Time durations

 A *duration* is an immutable object of a disjoint type representing a period of time, the sum of some number of years, months, weeks, days, hours, minutes, seconds, and nanoseconds.
-Note that a duration cannot always be translated directly to a number of seconds, because months are not all the same length.
+Note that a duration cannot always be translated directly to a number of seconds, because months, days, hours, and minutes are not all the same length.
+However, all weeks are assumed to be 7 days, and all years are assumed to be 12 months.

 ## Duration procedures

-`(make-duration `*years months days hours minutes seconds nanoseconds*`)`

-`(make-week-duration `*weeks days hours minutes seconds nanoseconds*`)`

-Returns a duration.
-The values of each field must be exact integers.
+`(duration `*alist*`)`

+Returns a duration from an alist similar to the one required by `date`, except that the fields are
+`years`, `months`, `days`, `hours`, `minutes` `seconds`, and `nanoseconds`.

 `(duration? `*obj*`)`